Allergen management

 • Wrong planning sequence.

-• Cross-contamination by (hands, clothing, footwear).
+• Cross-contamination by employees (hands, clothing, footwear).

 • Broken or open the packaging.